JayadeepJayzd/Datasets-and-Annotations/README.md

 # Datasets-and-Annotations
-This repository consists of almost 50 datasets with their respective annotations done .
+This repository consists of 52 datasets with their respective annotations done .
-For the research paper : **"Road and Railway Smart Mobility: A High-definition Ground Truth Hybrid Datase"**
+For the research paper : **"Road and Railway Smart Mobility: A High-definition Ground Truth Hybrid Datase"** using the tool BAT 3D .

+BAT 3D tool link : https://github.com/walzimmer/3d-bat

-This repository consists of folder "Datasets" which consists of the following of total 52 zip files .
+This repository consists of folder "Datasets" which consists of total 52 zip files .

 The zip files conist of following sub folders:
 i) images : consists of 50 RGB images labelled from 000000.Jpg - 000049.jpg.
 ii) pcd/poinyclouds : consists of 50 pcd files labelled from 000000.pcd - 000049.pcd.
-iii)
+iii) annotations : consists of 50 json files labelled from 000000.json - 000049.json.

+Note : Annotations folder consists